-This feature can also be used to search for 5'/3' linked adapters.
+Before cutadapt supported linked adapters, the --times option was the recommended way to search for 5'/3' linked adapters.
+For completeness, we describe how it was done.
 For example, when the 5' adapter is FIRST and the 3' adapter is SECOND, then the read could look like this: